bigomics/omicsplayground/docs/modules/mod5_Functional.rst

 .. note::

-    This module is supported in the EXPERT MODE ONLY.
+    This module is supported in the EXPERT MODE only.

 In the **Drug Connectivity Map** panel, users can correlate their signature with more than 5000 known drug profiles from the